saeed51100/machine-learning/forex-prediction/classification/project_chatgpt/readme_project.txt

 I am a developer and I program with Python in Jupyter.
 I want you to help me write a Forex time-series classification program.
 I'm building a Forex trend reversal classifier using 130,000 hours of historical data with pre-labeled reversal points.
+Please write the codes for me in a canvas.

 # --------------------------
 Goal